quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Delay:

-: A variable-length integer representing the intentional delay in microseconds between when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received, and when the ACK frame was sent;
+: A variable-length integer encoding the intentional delay between when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received, and when the ACK frame was sent; see {{host-delay}}.
-  see {{host-delay}}.
-The value of the ACK Delay field is scaled by multiplying the encoded value by 2 to the power of the value of the ack_delay_exponent transport parameter set by the sender of the ACK frame;
+  The acknowledgement delay in microseconds is the value of the ACK Delay field multiplied by 2 to the power of the ack_delay_exponent transport parameter sent by the sender of the ACK frame;
   see {{transport-parameter-definitions}}.
 Scaling in this fashion allows for a larger range of values with a shorter encoding at the cost of lower resolution.
 Because the receiver doesn't use the ACK Delay for Initial and